How Am I Affected by the Google Storage Project?

 • Check your current storage usage: Google provides you with an overview of your current storage usage in Google Drive, Mail, and Photos and a list of the largest files in your Drive.

 • Investigate other storage solutions: A best practice for everyone affiliated with the university is to familiarize themselves with the array of storage options available to them using the U-M Data Storage Finder, as there are situations where alternate storage options may be preferred.
-The Finder includes information such as storage type, sharing options, special access methods, and pricing (where applicable).

 Student